Transferring Property to and from an LLC

-Transfer Property to an LLC
+Transfer Property to an LLC in Texas

-When you have a Limited Liability Company, it may be advisable to transfer your property to an LLC for tax reasons and for liability reasons.
+When you have a Limited Liability Company, it may be advisable to transfer your Texas property to an LLC for tax reasons and for liability reasons.

 BEWARE: If there is a mortgage on the property, you may be required to obtain the prior written consent from the mortgage company BEFORE you transfer the property to the LLC.